vesoft-inc/nebula-docs/docs-2.0/1.introduction/0-1-graph-database.md

 [^Oracle]: https://www.oracle.com/database/graph/

-#### Nebula Graph, a new generation of open-source distributed graph databases
+#### NebulaGraph, a new generation of open-source distributed graph databases

-In the following topics, we will formally introduce Nebula Graph, a new generation of open-source distributed graph databases.
+In the following topics, we will formally introduce NebulaGraph, a new generation of open-source distributed graph databases.